leewc/legacy/_posts/thoughts/2015-06-06-hello-world.md

 ![ouroboros-favicon](/assets/leewc-152.png){: .totem}

 The image was remixed from this [image](https://ouroboricphilosophy.wordpress.com/tag/ouroboros/).
 Initially it was going to be just a circular brush that had a calligraphy touch and signified that Ouroboros in a more subtle way, but it felt a little less original.
-I had opinions from Natthan on which one to go for.
-(By the way you should check out [his](contraultra.me) Jekyll blog too.)
+I had opinions from my buddy **Natthan** on which one to go for.
+(By the way you should check out **[his Jekyll blog](http://contraultra.me)** too.)

+Here's the previous logo I *almost* went for:

 ![brush-favicon](/assets/images/posts/thoughts/brush-leewc-152.png){:.totem }